 Not the least of which is this: It sets the child up to be more prone to depression throughout her lifetime, and to forever blame it on herself.

 If you grew up without enough emotional validation and response from your parents (CEN), you probably did what most good children do: you automatically pushed your emotions away and walled them off.

-5 Ways CEN Causes Depression in Adulthood
+5 Ways Childhood Emotional Neglect Causes Depression in Adulthood

-1. Your emotions are walled off:
+1. Your emotions are walled off.